-Design case study: Enterprise line of business Windows Store app
+Design case study: Enterprise line of business Windows Runtime app

 Windows 8.1 is a great platform for building apps that increase productivity, ease deployment, and allow your employees to interact with their PC in a more natural way.
 This article shows you how to design and develop enterprise line of business (LOB) Windows Store apps for Windows 8.1.
 It provides guidelines and advice for developers who want to take advantage of the new capabilities in Windows 8.1.
 It also provides suggestions for how to leverage new form factors to create engaging experiences for enterprise users.